 Costumes could endow a film with some verisimilitude.
 Costumes can also counter audiences’ expectations.
 Antiquated elements such as wigs and corsets could denote wealth and/or social restrictions.
 Costume designers collaborate with directors of photography to ensure a unified presentation of colors and styles.

 Here are some iconic and highly functional costumes for Wakanda warriors Nakia (Lupita Nyong’o) and Shuri (Letitia Wright) in Black Panther, directed by Ryan Coogler in 2018.
+These costumes are examples of empowerment on screen.

 Renowned costume designer Julie Taymor, who is also a stage and film director, incorporates elements from world cultures, such as puppets and masks, into her designs.
 She would draw inspiration from a single phrase associated with a character, or a “single ideograph.”